Chaguanas: History

 Chaguanas was named for the Chaguanes Amerindian tribe.
 The area was settled by the time of the British conquest of Trinidad in 1797 (see History of Trinidad and Tobago).
 The town originated on what was then H.E.
 Robinson's sugar estate adjacent to the Woodford Lodge sugar refinery and the De Verteuil coconut and cocoa estate to the north and east.
-In its early days the inhabitants, most of them of Indian descent, called the town "Chauhan", after a Rajasthan clan from Medieval times.
+In its early days the inhabitants, most of them of Indian descent, called the town to the similar sounding Indianized name Chauhan, after the Chauhan Dynasty of India from medieval times.
 The estate was sold over to the now defunct Caroni (1975) Ltd when sugar was the main export commodity for Trinidad and Tobago, and was part of the Woodford Lodge Estate, which is home to several buildings, including the homes of several ex-Caroni workers.
 Construction of the Trinidad Government Railway helped the town grow.

 The Princess Margaret Highway, built by the Naval Base Trinidad military during World War II, joined the Southern Main Road at Chaguanas.
 Construction of the Sir Solomon Hochoy Highway extended the highway south to San Fernando.
 The Carlsen Air Force Base was a former United States Army Air Forces World War II airbase constructed in Carlsen Field in 1942, consisting of two landing strips, "Edinburgh" and "Xerxes".
 The airbase also included an emergency landing strip, "Tobago".
 Edinburgh Field became the principal combat base for USAAF bombers and Naval airships on Trinidad as well as Navy fighters with a complex of runways and taxiways that surpassed even Waller Field.
 This lasted until 3 November 1943 when, it was renamed Carlsen Field.
 It was also used by the Royal Air Force and was defended by US Army infantry and AA units.
 When the Navy began lighter-than-air operations in the Caribbean in the fall of 1943, the 80th Seabees were brought in to build a station at Carlsen Field.
 To supplement the eight Army-owned buildings taken over by the Navy, the 80th Battalion built a large, steel blimp hangar, a mooring circle, paved runways, a helium-purification plant, and other operational appurtenances.
 The facility was formally disestablished on 1950, and today the former air and naval airship base has been turned into a dairy and agricultural area south of Chaguanas and is all but unrecognisable.
 Much of the former airfield area is owned by National Flour Mills (NFM) and the only remnants of the base are the name of the area in south Chaguanas, along with streets named "Edinburgh" and "Xerxes".